How to get home projects done

 I’m so overwhelmed and don’t know which project to start first.
 So, I don’t start any.

-Tip for deciding which project is perfect to start first
+Tip for deciding which home project is perfect to do first

 Answer yes or no to each project on your list.